ebullient/ttrpg-convert-cli/README.md

       Pf2eTools/data
     ```

-    - `-g p2fe` The target output directory.
-Files will be created in this directory.
+    - `-g p2fe` The game system!
+Pathfinder 2e!
     - `--index` Create `all-index.json` containing all of the touched artifact ids, and `src-index.json` that shows the filtered/allowed artifact ids.
 These files are useful when tweaking exclude rules (as shown below).
     - `-o dm` The target output directory.
 Files will be created in this directory.

     The rest of the command-line specifies input files:

-    - `5etools-mirror-1.github.io/data` Path to the data directory containing 5etools files (a clone or release of the mirror repo)
+    - `Pf2eTools/data` Path to the Pf2eTools `data` directory (from a clone or release of the repo)

 ## Additional parameters